All Episodes

 He's working, doing his job.

-And I'm in Aon.
+And I'm in AI.

-Sam, why don't you give us your reaction to that and give us some closing comments on where we stand with all this.
+Sam, why don't you give us your reaction to that and give us some closing comments on where we stand with all this?

 unidentified